c1hucktay4lors/system-update/README.md

 An automated, robust, and fully interactive system maintenance utility for Arch Linux.
 This script provides centralized package management, automated caching cleanup, and terminal-safe logging without sacrificing the native, verbose visual feedback of package managers.

-Made primarily with ChatGPT and Google Gemini, as I did not want to write out all of these commands one after the other to update his system, and I had never messed with AI before in this context.
+Made primarily with ChatGPT and Google Gemini, as I did not want to write out all of these commands one after the other to update my system, and I had never messed with AI before in this context.
 This is purely an experiment to see if i can have it do what I want, but make it pretty looking.
 Code is AI generated, but looked over by human eyes to check for discrepancies (in which the human has made mistakes).

 ## Features